Orthomosaics, 3D Modals, Shapefiles, and Reports

 Our system can generate orthomosaics for fields as small as a few acres to over 65 square miles.
 This imagery can be used for a variety of industries including agriculture, inspections, detection, mapping, and more.
 We georectify all orthomosaics to ensure accuracy, but when provided with ground control points (GCPs) our accuracy can be within inches.

 All of our data is manually quality controlled to ensure there are no artifacts or other imperfections and that the orthomosaic aligns with any basemap.

-The maximum resolution of our orthomosaic's is the resolution of the images used to take it.
+The maximum resolution of our orthomosaics is dependent on the resolution of the images collected.
 For our standard products, we scale this to 0.25 meters (9.8 inches) per pixel to ensure a 24-hour turnaround.
-Above that, we have our satellite data at 9 meters (26 feet) per pixel.
+Our satellite data has a resolution of 9 meters (26 feet) per pixel.
 All satellite data is provided shortly after the satellite takes the imagery and historical data is available.

-Orthomosaics are large maps created by using images from drones and aircraft.
+Orthomosaics are large maps created by using many smaller images from drones and aircraft.
 The data these maps provide has been used for city mapping as well as inspection of powerlines and oil pipelines.